Church of St Mary on the Sand

-The Church of St. Mary on the Sand (Kościół Najświętszej Marii Panny na Piasku, Kirche Unserer lieben Frau auf dem Sande, Sandkirche) is a Catholic church in Wrocław, in Silesia, located on a small island in the Oder River, in the heart of the city.
+The Church of St. Mary on the Sand (Kościół Najświętszej Marii Panny na Piasku, Kirche Unserer lieben Frau auf dem Sande, Sandkirche) is a Catholic church in Wrocław, in Silesia, located on the Sand Island, in the Oder River, in the heart of the city.
 Founded in the 12th century, it is one of the oldest Gothic churches in the country.

+The Polish name is derived from its Latin equivalent, Sancta Maria in Arena, which later gave the entire island its name.

 History

-At the end of the eleventh century the descendants of Count Palatine and the great Polish nobleman Piotr Włostowic allowed the construction of a Romanesque church on this small island, hence its name on the Sand.
+At the end of the eleventh century the descendants of Count Palatine and the great Polish nobleman Piotr Włostowic allowed the construction of a Romanesque church on the island.
 This powerful family was involved in the evangelization of Silesia.
 It is dedicated to the Virgin Mary, patron saint of the governor's wife (statthalter), Maria Włast.
 The tympanum above the entrance portal shows a statue of the Virgin and Child with a small statue of the kneeling foundress, Maria Włast, holding her son in her arms next to it.